SIT791 - Professional Practice

 Trimester 1: Burwood (Melbourne)

-STP710.
-Must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional), S737 Master of Applied Artificial Intelligence (Professional) or S777 Master of Data Analytics with a minimum 70% average.
+STP710 and must have successfully completed 8 credit points of study in level 7 SIT-coded units and must be enrolled in S779 Master of Information Technology (Professional), S735 Master of Cyber Security (Professional), S737 Master of Applied Artificial Intelligence (Professional) or S777 Master of Data Analytics with a minimum 70% average.
 For students enrolled in S679 Graduate Diploma of Virtual and Augmented Reality - must have completed 4 credit points in level 7 SIT-coded units.

 Students will on average spend 600 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.